cevans42ca/learn-unix-scripts/main/screenshots/README.md

 This project runs on a variety of operating systems and configurations.

 The scripts can also handle small terminal sizes (smaller than 80 columns).
 The very first screen the student is presented with tries to cover all the bases.
 The first screenshot is from Cygwin running on Windows 10.
+It's not particularly pretty output.
+In fact, it's a dancing bear.
+Newer versions of Cygwin require ncurses and tput.

+> The marvel is not that the bear dances well, but that the bear dances at all.
+&mdash; Russian proverb

 ![A screenshot of the very first screen the user sees](./Welcome-Cygwin-Windows-10.png?raw=true)